 For the best customer experience and a consistent sales tax process across all EU member states, follow the rules for distance selling in the EU.
 Here you’ll also learn everything you need to know about the distance selling thresholds.

-For further information, please head to our EU VAT Tax Guide.
+For further information about VAT, please head to our EU VAT Tax Guide.

 How to Charge Taxes on a Shopify Dropshipping Store?